 You have the right to inspect the details recorded about you - just email me (CONTACT - Data Protection Officer) and I will reply at the earliest opportunity.
 As usual, if you move, change your phone number(s) or email address, please let me know as soon as possible.
 If you wish any part of your personal data to be withheld for any reason just ask and it will be done without demurral.

-All new and renewing members will be asked to positively confirm their assent as they pay their membership subscription.
+All new and renewing members have been asked to positively confirm their assent as they paid their membership subscription.